Welcome to Nursery

 - Playing games and Puzzles.

 - Using a variety of mark making tools to create lines and shapes.
 These include: Paint brushes and water (great for outdoors), chalk (bigger the better) and large chunky markers.
 Backing Wall paper is cheap and great to use on the floor as you can roll out any length.

 - Practice counting objects to 10.
 Count steps, jumps and absolutely anything.

 - Remember the 'Five Finger Rule' when it comes to developing language.
 Always comment four times about something before you ask one question. eg; Looking at 5 building blocks; Comment- 'Wow look at all the blocks', Comment-'I can see a red block', Comment- 'We can build a tower with the blocks.'
 Comment-' I can see two green blocks' Question- 'How many blocks do you have?'

 To keep up to date and also send in images of tasks you child has completed please click on the link to join our Nursery Instagram page (coloured blue below).

 To join our closed Instagram group, please open or download the Instagram app onto your smartphone and then search for fieldingnursery.

-This week we will be continuing our Curriculum Challenge and will be thinking about the following questions.
+This week we will be continuing our Curriculum Challenge of 'What can I do with liquid?'